This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 7 pm – Optional Evening Activities

-We were done after dinner of this second day of power sightseeing in Prague.
-But if you still have some energy left or are looking for some unique things to do to round up your trip, here are some ideas:
+But if you still have some energy and money left or are looking for unique things to do in Prague at night to round up your trip, here are some cool ideas:

 🏰 Go on a Prague Castle Night Tour